HeyitzSagar/HeyitzSagar/README.md

-## Hi there, I'm Sagar Gupta! 👋
+## Hi there, I'm Sagar Gupta and I love JavaScript! 👋

-I'm a Full Stack Developer with a passion for building robust web applications.
+I'm a Full Stack Developer passionate about building robust web applications.
 I also enjoy diving into Competitive Programming challenges in my free time.
 Currently, I'm focusing on mastering Frontend Technologies to enhance my skill set.

 ### Skills